Micsmicster/Spring-System-Simulation-Project-CPP-/README.md

 # CPTR 142: Project III – Spring-Mass-Damper Simulation

 ## Project Description
 This project simulates the behavior of a **spring-mass-damper system** by modeling the motion of a mass attached to a spring with damping.
 The system is governed by a **second-order differential equation**, and numerical methods are used to compute its response over time.
+In this coding assignment we are tasked to code in C++ and use git to save our work.

 ### Features
 - Add new springs with specific **spring constant (k), damping coefficient (c), and mass (m)**.